Wind power in Uruguay

 Sierra de los Caracoles wind farm.

 Wind power in Uruguay generates a rapidly growing proportion of the country's electricity mix.
 In 2014, Uruguay installed the most wind power capacity per capita in the world.
 Overall, the majority of Uruguayan electricity generation is derived from hydroelectric sources.

 In 2016, the country's total installed wind power capacity surpassed 1,000 MW.
 As of 2016, this figure comprised 17 percent of the country's overall electricity generation, marking a sudden increase in the overall share from the 2 percent of all alternative renewable energy sources made up in 2012.
 In July 2018 UTE, the country's power plants and transmission administrator, announced that record electricity demand was being met entirely by renewable sources, of which wind power comprised 34 percent.
+In 2023, Uruguay produced 98% of its energy through renewables.

 The national government has supported this nascent of fast-moving wind power transformation by providing a policy environment of incentives like feed-in tariffs and utility-scale bidding.
 The former helped incentivize small-scale installations, while the latter enabled large-scale projects.

+In the mid-2020's, Uruguay was being promoted as a global model for transitioning to renewable energy.